jasondchambers/netorganizer/README.md

 There are 3 primary states for __device__.
 The states are __registered__, __active__ and __reserved__ and are described below.
 Note that these states are NOT mutually exclusive.
 For example, a __device__ could be __registered__ and __active__ but not __reserved__.
 Therefore, the total number of possible states a __device__ could be in is 7 (2 ^ 3 - 1).

 A __device__ can be __registered__ by you.
+Registered devices are known devices on your network.
 Registered devices are configured in a simple YAML text file.
 You may classify similar devices under a group - whatever makes sense for your network.
 Registered devices may be unclassified - you can manually classify these later.

 A __device__ can be __active__ on the network.
 This means it has a current DHCP lease and therefore has an IP address.